azahinhasan/BlockStakReportManagementMERN/README.md

 If there is no cookie:

 ```
-Same as Create new Report.
+Same as Creating a new Report.
 ```
-If there token is invalid or expired:
+If their token is invalid or expired:

 ```
-Same as Create new Report.
+Same as Creating a new Report.
 ```
-If user is not `Admin`:
+If the user is not `Admin`:

 ```
-Same as Create new Report.
+Same as Creating a new Report.
 ```